APTrust/userguide/docs/bagging/index.md

 APTrust does not currently support versioning.
 When you upload new versions of existing files, APTrust overwrites the old version with the new.
 See [Updates](../preservation/updates.md) for details.

 If you want to keep multiple versions of a bag or file, append a version number or timestamp to the end of the bag or file name.
 For example, `test.edu/bag_of_photos` and `test.edu/bag_of_photos.v2` will be stored as separate objects, and files from the second version will not overwrite files from the first.

-## BTR BagIt Profile

-APTrust plans to support version 1.0 of the [BTR bagit profile](https://github.com/dpscollaborative/btr_bagit_profile/blob/1.0/btr-bagit-profile.json){target=_blank} later in 2022.
-Support will include both the ingest and restoration of BTR bags.

 ## Bagging Empty Folders